CSBinusInternational/L4BC-Group-5/README.md

 <h1>Limitations</h1>
 <ol>
 	<li>If the character acceleration with the wall is too big, impulse shall apply, and character will fall.
-Should such case happens, there is no way for character to get up but to refresh the game </li>
+Should such case happens, currently there is no way for character to get up but to refresh the game </li>
 </ol>

 <h1>Core Gameplay Mechanics Brief</h1>